Minnesota COVID-19 daily update: Koochiching - 84 positive cases, 3 deaths, total

-The daily COVID-19 situation update provided by the Minnesota Department of Health today lists Koochiching County now at 84 positive cumulative positive cases - total since first confirmed positive on April 1 - with three deaths.
+The daily COVID-19 situation update provided by the Minnesota Department of Health today lists Koochiching County now at 84 positive cumulative positive cases, with three deaths.

-MDHA updates the information daily at 11 a.m., with data current as of 4 p.m. the previous day.
+MDH notes that data is for cases that were tested and returned positive.
+All data is preliminary and may change as cases are investigated.
+Many data points are collected during case interviews.
+Data presented below is for all cases, regardless of interview status.
+Data for cases pending interview may be listed as "unknown/missing."

+Not all suspected cases of COVID-19 are tested, so this data is not representative of the total number of people in Minnesota who have or had COVID-19.
+Cumulative numbers are since Jan.
+20, 2020.

 Minnesota